-The best running watches 2023: tech to help you train smarter
+The best running watches 2024: tech to help you outpace your PB

 Of course, running without any tech is perfectly fine, but if you've got a specific goal in mind then monitoring your pace and distance will make life much easier.
 The best running watches will also give you workout suggestions to help you achieve your aim, and keep tabs on your recovery to ensure you're getting the right balance of work and rest.

-I've tested each of these watches for several weeks so that it could build up a good profile of my habits and fitness, and put them all to the test on pre-measured courses to determine the accuracy of their GPS tracking.
-I've pitted them against a chest strap heart rate monitor to see how they compare for accuracy and responsiveness.
+All of these watches have been tested for several weeks first, so that they could build up a good profile of our expert tester's habits and fitness, and put them all to the test on pre-measured courses to determine the accuracy of their GPS tracking.
+We've also pitted them against a chest strap heart rate monitor to see how they compare for accuracy and responsiveness.

 The quick list